top of page

 • A visit to your home approximately 3 weeks postpartum

-* Please add $5 for each in home Birth Doula visit outside a 15 mile radius from Midtown Tulsa
+* Please add $5 for an in-home visit outside of a 15 mile radius from Midtown Tulsa

 Every family has different needs that may change from day-to-day.
 Each postpartum session provides a check-in on how the last 24 hours have gone, formulation for a plan for the session, and can include anything that feels supportive inside the home.
 Examples: